-i) Your cohabitation had been continuous for at least 2 years at the date that the declaration is signed;
+i) Your cohabitation had been continuous for at least 2 years prior to the date of death;

-ii) Both you and your nominated cohabiting partner are, and have been, free to marry each other or enter into a civil partnership with each other;
+ii) Both you and your cohabiting partner were, and had been, free to marry each other or enter into a civil partnership with each other;

-iii) You and your nominated cohabiting partner have been living together as if you were husband and wife or civil partners; and
+iii) You and your cohabiting partner had been living together as if you were husband and wife or civil partners;

-iv) Neither you or your nominated cohabiting partner have been living with someone else as if husband or wife or civil partners; and
+iv) Neither you or your cohabiting partner had been living with someone else as if husband or wife or civil partners; and

-v) Either your nominated cohabiting partner is financially dependent upon you or you are financially inter-dependent upon each other.
+v) Either your cohabiting partner was financially dependent upon you or you were financially inter-dependent upon each other.

 Can you clarify the term "free to marry or enter into a civil partnership?"